Attorney: Charlottesville organizer sought to mislead police - NewsBreak

 “If the police ask you how many people we have coming don’t tell them,” Kessler wrote in a July 18, 2017, Facebook message to another person.
 “If they think we have more than 400 they might be able to help the city pull our permit.
 Privately we can tout the 800-1,000 number better for our enemies to underestimate us.”

-The weekend turned deadly when avowed Hitler admirer James A. Fields Jr. rammed his car into a crowd of counterprotesters, killing one woman and injuring dozens.
+The weekend turned deadly when self-avowed Hitler admirer James A. Fields Jr., rammed his car into a crowd of counterprotesters, killing one woman and injuring dozens.
 Fields is serving life in prison on murder and hate crimes charges.
-On Tuesday, a Virginia appeals court upheld the convictions.

-The ongoing lawsuit in Charlottesville seeks monetary damages against two dozen white nationalists and organizations and a judgment that the defendants violated the constitutional rights of the plaintiffs.
-It's being funded by Integrity First for America, a civil rights nonprofit organization.
+The lawsuit seeks monetary damages against two dozen white nationalists and organizations and a judgment that the defendants violated the constitutional rights of the plaintiffs.

 Kessler testified during the fourth week of the trial after statements from white supremacists, experts on far-right extremism, and plaintiffs who allege physical and emotional harm from the violence of that weekend.